BloodyBlade4/AWS-log-parser-discordjs/README.md

 Customizing the logs can require some knowledge of the json format of the logs.
 Elite Insight's JSON documents can be found [HERE](https://baaron4.github.io/GW2-Elite-Insights-Parser/Json/index.html).
 However, it can be easier to just look through a parsed json log --you can have one generated via [Elite Insights](https://github.com/baaron4/GW2-Elite-Insights-Parser/tree/master).

 There are only two places you need to modify to change or add information to your log posts.
 - dpsReport.mjs finds and stores the information that you're wanting to parse.
+To parse different information, you must retrieve the information from the json and store it in the "details" object, use the currently stored variables as reference.
 - post.mjs formats the information into code blocks that suit Discord's posting style.
+There are multiple functions that have a default layout that can be applied to different uses.
+	- CreateSummaryByGroup: Used to link emoji's to a boon array object given.
+	- create OrderedString: Creates a "Top 10" ranking given an array of objects ({name: playerName, statName: amount}).